davidilag/Stage-Aware-Cross-Lingual-Transfer-for-Faroese-ASR-2026/README.md

 # SPEAKABLE 2026
 # Stage Aware Cross-Lingual Transfer for Faroese ASR

-Files related to a paper on ASR for Fareose for the ICASSP 2026 conference.
+Files related to a paper on ASR for Fareose for the SPEAKABLE 2026 conference.
 Continuous pre-training and fine-tuning of Wav2Vec2 models and fine-tuning of Whisper models with Fareose and other Scandinavian data.

 FairSeq installation guide is found here: https://github.com/facebookresearch/fairseq/tree/main